 The best running watches

 If you’re a runner and need something that will accurately track your routes, has an easy-to-read screen, a built-in heart rate monitor, and GPS, this list is for you.
 Some of the options here are pricey, but that’s par for the course in this segment of wearables.

 Everybody needs something different out of their GPS running watches, so we’ve listed each model in a different category to help you choose the right device for your needs.

 Garmin Forerunner 745: The best running watch

 The Garmin Forerunner 745 is our pick for the best running watch you can buy.
-Its combination of training and smartwatch features make the 745 stand out as the “goldilocks” running watch from the company.
+Its combination of training and smartwatch features makes the 745 stand out as the “goldilocks” running watch.
 It also doesn’t hurt that it’s $100 cheaper than the Forerunner 945, which some people might find the benefits of which aren’t worth the $100 premium.
 The 745 is nearly the same as the 945, only without offline maps, less onboard storage, and shorter battery life.

 Read more about the Forerunner 745 in our list of the best Garmin watches you can buy.

-Garmin Forerunner 245 Music: The best mid-range GPS running watch
+Garmin Forerunner 55: The best cheap running watch

 Check out our full review to learn more about the Garmin Forerunner 245 Music.

 Apple Watch Series 6: The best smartwatch for running